27111996/Sales-Insights-Brick-mortar-business/README.md

 1. Open the `.twbx` file in Tableau for interactive view.
 2. Review the SQL queries for data extraction logic.
-3. Explore the screenshots or PDF for a quick visual summary.
+3. Explore the PDF for a quick visual summary.
 4. Use the dataset for further analysis if needed.

 ---